Gramli/Vincreaser/README.md

 # Vincreaser
 .NET Core console application for solution versioning.
-Using commands you can init, increase, set, get version.
+Using commands you can init, increase, set, get project version.
 You can use Vincrease in Visual Studio events like pre-build, post-build, pre-publish etc. or in Git hooks.

  Actual version supports .csproj, assemblyInfo.cs, version.go files.

 ## Commands

-**You have to always use -type, -path and one of action commands (-increase, -set, -get, init), -exclude is not mandatory.
+**You have to always use -type, -path and one of the action commands (-increase, -set, -get, init), -exclude is not mandatory.
 Order of the commands is not important.**